Twitter to label disputed COVID-19 tweets

 One example of a disputed tweet that might be labeled on its site includes claims about the origin of COVID-19, which remains unknown.
 Conspiracy theories about how the virus started and if it is man-made have swirled around social media for months.

 Twitter will continue to take down COVID-19 tweets that pose a threat to the safety of a person or group, along with attempts to incite mass violence or widespread civil unrest.
-The company has already been removing bogus coronavirus cures and claims that social distancing or face masks do not curb the virus’ spread.
+The company has been removing bogus coronavirus cures and claims that social distancing or face masks do not curb the virus’ spread for several weeks.

-Twitter announced in February a similar initiative to label doctored or manipulated photos or images on its site after a video of Democratic House Speaker Nancy Pelosi was slowed down to make it appear as if she slurred her words.
-Since then, Twitter has only applied the label twice to manipulated media.

-Tech giants Google, Facebook, YouTube and Twitter have responded to a global spread of misinformation that has moved with the virus since the outbreak began in January.
-Last month, Facebook also began alerting users who interacted with coronavirus misinformation by directing them to the World Health Organization’s fact page.

 Join the Conversation